whitneyburton/portfolios/students/1701-front/kelly_miller/20170608-kelly-miller-m3.md

 From Keji Amos:
 I appreciated that we had similar backgrounds, coming from education.
 I think that was very useful in allowing us to work well together.
 You're organized, a good planner, and you're a quick study.

+From Justyna: It was a great experience working with Kelly.
+She is very easy to work with.
+We had good communication.
+I particularly enjoyed working together on routing and how we discussed different ways to approach it, it was a good give and take.
+I would be happy to work with Kelly again.

 ### Playing a Part